hotrannam/hotrannam.github.io/_posts/2020-08-16-use-envoy-as-an-edge-proxy-on-kubernetes.markdown

       targetPort: 30000
 ```

-In this tutorial, we build local Docker images and config Kubernetes to use them as you will be noticed with `imagePullPolicy: Never`.
-You can follow instruction [here](https://github.com/hotrannam/k8s-dev/blob/master/README.md) and get complete source code at the [repo](https://github.com/hotrannam/k8s-dev) to deploy on Kubernetes.
+You will be noticed by `imagePullPolicy: Never` as I tell Kubernetes to use local Dockr images.
+You can get complete source code with instructions [here](https://github.com/hotrannam/k8s-dev).

-I will write more posts for the series of Envoy.
-This is the first post.